Search results

 Content Security Policy

-An attacker may try to deliver malicious scripts and inject unwanted data into your site using cross-site scripting (XSS) and data injection attacks.
-The browser will execute all sources from any origin without restriction, as it doesn’t know whether the source is trusted or not, and the malicious script can access any cookies, session tokens, or other sensitive information retained by the browser.
-Hence to secure your site from this kind of attack, the Content Security Policy has a standardized collection of directives that instruct the browser on which content sources can be allowed and which should be restricted.
+An attacker may attempt to deliver malicious scripts or inject unwanted data into your site using cross-site scripting (XSS) or data injection attacks.
+By default, the browser executes resources from any origin without restriction, as it doesn’t know whether a source is trusted.
+A malicious script can then access cookies, session tokens, or other sensitive information stored by the browser.
+To secure your site against such attacks, the Content Security Policy (CSP) provides a standardized set of directives that instruct the browser on which content sources are allowed and which should be restricted.

-The content security policy (CSP) utilizes the Content-Security-Policy response header to restrict resource loading from unknown domains, allowing resources only from the configured list of domains for each source.
-To restrict the execution of malicious resources, including style, script, font, image, connect, and frame sources, from other domains on your site, configure the CSP with specific directives in Bold Reports.
+The Content Security Policy (CSP) utilizes the Content-Security-Policy response header to restrict resource loading from unknown domains, allowing only those resources that come from a configured list of trusted domains for each content type.
+To prevent the execution of malicious resources-such as styles, scripts, fonts, images, connects, and frames-from unknown domains on your site, configure the CSP with specific directives in Bold Reports®.

-Do enable Content Security Policy will affect existing reports rendering
+Will enabling Content Security Policy (CSP) affect existing report rendering?

-Enabling Content Security Policy (CSP) will not affect report rendering unless the resources loaded within the reports are requested from unknown domains and URLs are not excluded from the CSP settings.
-If you intend to load resources for your reports from an external URL, you must include that URL in the respective sources section of the CSP settings.
+Enabling Content Security Policy (CSP) will not affect report rendering unless the resources loaded within the reports are requested from unknown domains, and those URLs are not excluded from the CSP settings.
+If you intend to load resources for your reports from an external URL, you must include that URL in the appropriate sources section of the CSP settings.

 Content Security Policy Configuration

-Configure the Content Security Policy in the Security settings under the Security section within the administration settings of Bold Reports.
+Configure the Content Security Policy in the Security settings under the Settings section within Bold Reports®.

-The Content Security Policy is disabled by default, allowing sources from all domains without restriction.
-As a result, the Content-Security-Policy response header won’t be added to the request.
+By default, the Content Security Policy is disabled, allowing sources from all domains without restriction.
+As a result, the Content-Security-Policy response header will not be added to the request.

 Content Security Policy settings